shipshapecode/website-nuxt/content/blog/posts/2022-07-08-go-serverless-functions-with-ember-and-sst-on-aws.md

   - go
   - serverless
 date: '2022-07-08'
-slug: serverlesss-functions-direct-to-aws-with-ember-and-go
+slug: go-serverless-functions-with-ember-and-sst-on-aws
-title: Go Serverless Functions with Ember and SST
+title: Go Serverless Functions with Ember and SST on AWS
 ---

 You may recall in our [last post](https://shipshape.io/blog/serverless-functions-ember-glimmer/) on this subject that we made use of some tooling provided by the platforms offered by Vercel and Netlify to introduce serverless functions into Ember and Glimmer applications.